 Buttermilk is — or was — the liquid left over after churning fresh cream into butter.
 These days, buttermilk is made by adding a culture to low fat milk to thicken it and give it it’s tangy flavor.
 If you haven’t had it before, the tang of buttermilk is similar to the flavor of sour cream, though buttermilk does have a much more distinct butteriness to it.

-I always have buttermilk in my fridge because it is a great baking ingredient for everything from pancakes to cakes (check out 9 sweets using buttermilk here!).
+I always have buttermilk in my fridge because it is a great baking ingredient for everything from pancakes to cakes.
 I highly recommend keeping it on hand.

 In a pinch, you can make a buttermilk substitute at home.
 A common buttermilk substitute for baking calls for adding a few teaspoons of lemon juice or vinegar to milk to mimic the acidity of buttermilk.
 While this is a good substitute for a cake recipe, it isn’t ideal for this pie and I really encourage you to use regular buttermilk to make it.